-Horseheads High School Extra-Curricular Clubs
+Horseheads High School:

-Sophomore Class - Advisor: Ms. Bratz.
+Sophomore Class - Advisor: Mrs. Brenzo and Ms. Luongo.
 Sophomore class officers plan and execute a yearly fundraiser and make charitable donations to various community organizations.
 Class officers also act in tandem with and on behalf of their class members in completing community service projects and meaningful volunteer endeavors.
 Class officers are elected by their peers and are expected to demonstrate leadership and initiative in all of their activities.
 The sophomore and freshman classes host the annual Black Light Dance in the spring which has become one of the most popular events of the school year for the entire high school population.
 Sophomore class officers meet at times agreed upon by the members.
 Meetings will be announced.

-Interact - Advisor: Mrs. Sisti.
+Interact - Advisor: Ms. Doren.
 Interact is a community service club sponsored by the Horseheads Rotary Club.
 Students participate in community and school activities that emphasize the value of volunteerism.
 Leadership opportunities are available and encouraged through committee chair people and club officer positions.
 Weekly ½ hour organizational and informational meetings are usually held and it is expected that each member will do a minimum of 5 service hours each semester in order to remain in good standing.
 Students can join early in both the Fall and Spring semesters.
 Meetings will be announced.

 Science Club – Advisor: Mrs. Anastasio.
 The Science Club focuses on strengthening the scientific community at Horseheads High School.
 This club is driven by students and their desire to explore and discuss scientific principles.
 Members of this club encourage each other to identify ways that science affects their lives, their community, and the world.
 Students will have the opportunity to collaborate with each other and the local community in this effort.
 Activities may include, but are not limited to, projects (school and community based), research, presentations (by fellow students and by local scientists), and field trips.
-See Mrs. Anastasio in Room 120 and listen and watch announcements for more information.
+See Mrs. Anastasio and listen and watch announcements for more information.